Statewide Justice Advocacy

 Children in Need of Aid (CINA) Court Improvement Program

-(in partnership with CITCI)
+(in partnership with CITC)

 The CINA Court Improvement Program monitors and improves the way the court system handles child in need of aid cases, and enhances coordination between the court system and other agencies and Tribes involved in CINA cases.